eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 1. Using their Wallet Unit, the User requests the issuance of a PID or an attestation from a PID Provider or an Attestation Provider.
 The required trust relationships for issuance are discussed in [Section 6.6.2](#662-pid-or-attestation-issuance) below.

-2. Once the attestation is issued into the Wallet Unit, the User can then present attributes from this attestation to a Relying Party Instance, according to the User\'s decision and depending on successful authentication of the Relying Party.
+2. Once the attestation is issued into the Wallet Unit, the User can then present attributes from this attestation to a Relying Party Instance, according to the User's decision and depending on successful authentication of the Relying Party.
 The required trust relationships for presenting PIDs and attestations, including User approval and Relying Party authentication, are discussed in [Section 6.6.3](#663-pid-or-attestation-presentation-to-relying-party).

 3. Instead of presenting attributes to a Relying Party, a User can also present them to another User, meaning the Wallet Unit is interacting with another Wallet Unit.
 This is briefly discussed in [Section 6.6.4](#664-pid-or-attestation-presentation-to-another-wallet-unit).